gmarland/lawnmower/README.md

-# lawnmowerjs
+# lawnmowerJS
-lawnmowerjs is web component library that allows VR layouts to be built using HTML tags.
+lawnmowerJS is web component library that allows VR layouts to be built using HTML tags.

 The aim of this library is to make building a basic VR website as easy to get going with as your first GeoCities site.